jelle619/cahcaw.nl/map.md

 ## Legend

-*Height hereby is defined by how high one's foot is when standing at the highest point.*
+*Height hereby is defined by how high one's foot is when standing at the highest point.
+These are indicated by the numbers included with each icon.*

 |Code|Icon|Meaning|
 |:-:|:-:|-|